The Algarve Ultimate Travelling Guide and Checklist

 If you are on a budget then the bus is your best friend, although they take long trips and have short schedules, they have nice routes to appreciate the views.

-- As you might have heard, or since you are coming to Algarve… As you MOST PROBABLY have heard, Algarve has more than THREE UNDRED (300) days of SUN PER YEAR!
-Oh YEAH!
-Its sunny sunny here!
+As you might have heard, or since you are probably coming to the Algarve we feel like we should let you know that we have more than THREE hundred days of sun per year!

-- So, sun is very good and all, we all love the blue skies and the yellow dot in it.
+So, the sun is very good and all, we all love the blue skies and the yellow dot in it.
 But not too much exposure, right?

-- Being protected from the sun is very important:
+Being protected from the sun is very important so we have a few tips for you: